theshubh77/ms-sust-hack-2023/eco-verse/README.md

-This directory contains idea and source for EcoVerse platform.
+This directory contains the idea and source for EcoVerse platform.